Thursday, November 9, 2023

 Some respected calendrical authorities openly rejected this approach.
 They pointed out that there was zero evidence it would work.
 The number of dissenters remained small, however, because Dr. Ouchy, aside from heading the Department of Dates and Calendars, also happened to control all funding for calendrical studies in the US and had authority over copyright for calendar publication in the US and much of the world.

 So the plan was official.
-Many Americans, shaken by nonstop news coverage, began switching Wednesday and Thursday.
+Many Americans, shaken by nonstop news coverage of the crisis, began switching Wednesday and Thursday.
 And within weeks the corporate media began reporting data that indicated the switch was working: fewer meetings were being missed.
 The crisis would soon be overcome.

 Still, there were resisters.
 Most resisters were getting their analysis from the sidelined calendrical authorities and preferred to stick with older methods like double-checking the day’s schedule before heading out.
-In the media, these people were tarred as backward “science deniers” and “MAGA riffraff” and were blamed for slowing down the fight against skipped appointments.
+In the media, these people were tarred as backward “science deniers” and were blamed for slowing down the fight against flubbed appointments.

 Ouchy: “The technology isn’t perfect, we now realize.
 Still, our data indicates 97% effectiveness.
 Also, although you yourself may miss a meeting or two, if you follow the method, you can never cause another person to miss a meeting.”